2770862886/gtav-maxscripts/Readme.txt

 USAGE:
 Select geometries and click the export button.

-If you have an error on startup about the assembly, right click on "Newtonsoft.Json.dll" located in the "scripts\GTAV_Map_Helper\" folder, go to Properties and unblock it or simply download it from Newtonsoft here: https://github.com/JamesNK/Newtonsoft.Json/releases/latest
+If you have an error on startup about the assembly, right click on "Newtonsoft.Json.dll" located in the "scripts\GTAV_Map_Helper\fivem\" folder, go to Properties and unblock it or simply download it from Newtonsoft here: https://github.com/JamesNK/Newtonsoft.Json/releases/latest

 This maxscript allows you to export meta data to help loading maps/props in GTA V.